intuitem/ciso-assistant-community/documentation/architecture/data-model.md

 - This compliance assessment is reviewed by the client, requirement by requirement.
 - An import/export functionality for compliance assessments shall be available to transmit a filled questionnaire from the third-party to the client.
 - Review features are added to compliance assessment to enable this workflow in a generic way.
-- A requirement node can include a question (which is a generic improvement, as many frameworks have questions).
+- A requirement node can include a question (which is a generic improvement, as many frameworks have questions), as a JSON form.
+This will correspond to a JSON answer in the corresponding requirement assessment.
-- A requirement node has a boolean named "no_result" to indicate that no result is waited for the assessment (e.g. "what is your annual turnover?")

 ### Entity-relationship diagram